Grotesque (Stephenson Blake typefaces): Family

 Stephenson Blake also used the terms "Condensed" and "Elongated Sans Serif" in some cases.

 A particularly popular member of the family is Grotesque No. 9, a bold condensed weight, and its companion oblique.
 Early users of "Grot No. 9" include Wyndham Lewis's 1914 avant-garde magazine Blast.
 It returned to popularity from the 1940s, and an oblique was added in 1949.
 Colin Banks' 1986 obituary of compositor and advertising designer Bill Morgan credits him and business partner Leon French with the face's revival: "Morgan and French had met doing Ministry of Information propaganda at the London Press Exchange.
 They had bullied and paid Stephenson Blake, the typefounders, to recall Grot no 9 from historic retirement as they had perceived it as the most economical and powerful letter to exploit the wartime restriction on advertising space."
-Other designers who liked it included Allen Hutt, who described it in Newspaper Design (1960) as "the best of all Medium Sans, the famous Grotesque No. 9" Grotesque No. 9 reached phototypesetting and Letraset dry transfer lettering and, unlike many of the other Stephenson Blake Grotesques, has been digitised in several releases.
+Other designers who liked it included Allen Hutt, who described it in Newspaper Design (1960) as "the best of all Medium Sans, the famous Grotesque No. 9".
+Grotesque No. 9 reached phototypesetting and Letraset dry transfer lettering and, unlike many of the other Stephenson Blake Grotesques, has been digitised in several releases.

 In the United States Roger Black, a prominent publication designer, discovered it in 1972 from a Visual Graphics Corporation phototypesetting catalogue, and came to like it.
-He used it for designing Newsweek, commissioning a custom digitisation from Jim Parkinson, later released commercially.
+He used it for designing Newsweek, commissioning a bolder custom redesign from Jim Parkinson.
 Font Bureau, the digital typeface design studio he co-founded in 1989, also issued Bureau Grotesque, an adaptation of the whole Grotesque family with a large range of styles, co-designed by the company's other co-founder David Berlow.
 Other users have included Q magazine.

 The Stephenson Blake Grotesques should not be confused with the first sans-serif font ever made, the capitals-only Caslon Egyptian of c.
 1816 which Stephenson Blake sold, which was a quite separate design.